driacats/RV4Chat/README.md

 In case of error at any time of the execution the action is set to an error action and a message of error is sent to the user.

 In this repository are present two possible instantiation of RV4Chatbot using **Dialogflow** and **Rasa**.

+You can also find two working scenarios:

+1. One chatbot in the domestic violence domain;
+2. One chatbot in the factory robot placement domain.